 It appears that most of the wage differentials remain even when women and men with equal schooling and work experience are compared.
 At least three factors can explain these differentials.
-First, it might be that "work experience" is a poor measure of the total "human capital" obtained via job training.
+First, it might be that "work experience" is a poor measure of the total "human capital" obtained via dor training.
 Part-time jobs have been much more common among women.
 Consequently, the real differences between the sexes are not captured by these variables.
-Second, it might be that the work conditions differ between
+Second, it might be that the work conditions differ between the sexes.

-Figure 5 Wage differentials between men and women with 9 years of schooling and continuous work experience from the age of 16 the sexes.
 If, e.g., men have physically more demanding jobs and such jobs are compensated for with higher wages, differentials like those in the figure should appear.
 Third, it might be that women suffer from some kind of discrimination.
 By using better data on work experience and work conditions the analysis can be carried further.
 The HUS-data will give some opportunities to do this.